Yugoslav People's Army: Industry

 The arms industry was dominant in the Yugoslav economy.
 With annual exports of $3 billion, it was twice as large as the second largest industry, tourism.

 Several companies in Yugoslavia produced airplanes and combat aircraft, most notably SOKO of Mostar, with the Soko J-22 Orao being its best known product.
 There was also Zastava Arms for firearms and artillery.
 Another important manufacturer was Utva in Serbia.
 The Yugoslav military–industrial complex produced tanks (most notably, the M-84), armored vehicles (BOV APC, BVP M-80), various artillery pieces (mortars, multiple rocket launchers, howitzers), anti-aircraft weapons, as well as various types of infantry weapons and other equipment.

 Infrastructure

 JNA had modern infrastructure with many air bases including underground shelters and command and control centers in many locations including several mountains.
 The biggest and best known installation was the Željava Air Base, also known as the Bihać Underground Integrated Radar Control and Surveillance Centre and Air Base, in Bosnia and Herzegovina.

+Oath

+The oath of the JNA was: